BigMurph619/Emerald-Monomon/readme.md

 No Redos: You may not re-fight trainers at any point using the VS Seeker or other means.
 You may not abuse respawning items by picking them up more than once

 No HM Moves on your primary Pokemon.
-No may use HM moves during double battles with your second Pokemon.
+You may use HM moves during double battles with your second Pokemon.

 You are not allowed to setup for boss fights